-Our San Francisco digital marketing agency depends on a number of tools to get the job done, but the most versatile of these, by far, is Excel.
+Our San Francisco digital marketing agency depends on a number of tools to get the job done, but the most versatile of these, by far, is Excel Spreadsheet.
 Yep, Microsoft’s surprisingly robust spreadsheet program, now in its fourth decade, is our go-to for just about everything from keyword research to traffic flow analysis.
 For any of our readers who work with data professionally, this surely comes as no surprise.
 Excel has always been a reliable workhorse, and it’s got a curious gift for always having the feature you need.

-We wanted to share some of our favorite Excel tips and tricks for digital marketing.
+We wanted to share some of our favorite Excel spreadsheet tips and tricks for digital marketing.
 In a few cases, it took us longer than we’d care to admit to figure out that there was a better way of doing things, but part of being a B Corp-certified digital marketing agency is sharing our hard-won experience to save some of you the same hassles.

 #1.
 Do Your Color Coding before Pasting from Sheet to Sheet

 If you’re anything like us, you find it much easier to parse a huge dataset if it’s color-coded.
 For instance, when we’re research keywords, we’ll collate data from Google Analytics, Moz, and other sources.
 Each tool might provide multiple columns, so we’ll highlight all the data from a certain tool a consistent color.
 The problem arises when we’re pasting from a report.

 For instance, maybe we’re adding values for ten new keywords to an existing list.
 We output those values from [Moz] to a .csv file, then copy and paste them into our spreadsheet.
 Sounds simple enough, but they’ll paste with their existing formatting.
 For every new set, we have to highlight the cells all over again.